sccn/sccn.github.io/others/EEGLAB_Extensions.md

 title: EEGLAB Extensions
 parent: Other documents
 ---
-EEGLAB extensions and plug-ins <span style="color: green"> - Done</span>
+EEGLAB extensions and plugins <span style="color: green"> - Done</span>
 ====
 {: .no_toc }

-EEGLAB extensions or plug-ins allow users to build and publish new data processing and/or visualization functions using EEGLAB data structures and conventions.
+EEGLAB extensions or plugins allow users to build and publish new data processing and/or visualization functions using EEGLAB data structures and conventions.
 Plug-in functions can be easily used and tested by selecting the new menu items they introduce into the EEGLAB menus.
-EEGLAB can download and install E*plug-ins* directly from the <span style="color: brown">File → Manage EEGLAB extensions</span> menu item.
+EEGLAB can download and install E*plugins* directly from the <span style="color: brown">File → Manage EEGLAB extensions</span> menu item.

 <details open markdown="block">